 Registering for Unemployment Insurance in Hawaii

-When you submit two copies of form BB1, the Department of Taxation will forward a copy to the Unemployment Insurance Division of the Hawaii Department of Labor and Industrial Relations.
-They will send you a labor packet and assign you an unemployment account number.
+Please see this page to register an account with the Unemployment Insurance Division of the Hawaii Department of Labor and Industrial Relations.
+They will assign you an unemployment account number.

 Unemployment insurance is not like workers comp insurance or TDI.
 Instead, this insurance is state sponsored and it will be paid online or sent in along with your state payroll tax form submissions – but more on that later.